hemingchen/RoboND-Map-My-World-Robot/README.md

 Once `Gazebo` is up and running, go back to the first terminal window and hit any key to start mapping.
 More terminal windows will then pop up.
 From there on, we can control the robot in the terminal running the `teleop` node and map the world.

-To stop mapping, we HAVE TO hit `ctrl+c` to terminate the mapping node, which upon shutting down will tell us map has been saved to hard drive.
+To stop mapping, we HAVE TO hit `ctrl+c` to terminate the mapping node, which upon shutting down will print that map has been saved to hard drive.
 Simply closing the mapping node terminal window WILL NOT save the map, hence `rtabmap-databaseViewer` will also show an empty map.